BrianRosamilia/vue-crono/readme.md

 `import { cleanTime } from 'vue-crono'`

-Provides human readable, realtime updated, timestamp for past events.
+A Vue component that provides human readable, realtime updated, timestamp for past events.
 Supports localization and custom template strings.

 `clean-time` takes a single prop `time`.